 Email your inquiries:

-Rocky Mountain CRC recently created their 2015 operating expense report* for Utah’s Low-Income Housing Tax Credit (LIHTC) properties.
-This report is compiled from data from the portfolio as of year-end 2015.
-Rocky Mountain CRC has been in the Utah market for over 17 years and now can rely on their LIHTC portfolio to provide history to assist in analyzing the data.
+Rocky Mountain CRC has recently completed their 2016 operating expense report of Utah Low-Income Housing Tax Credit (LIHTC) properties.
+This report is compiled from data from the portfolio as of year-end 2016.
+Rocky Mountain has been compiling operating data for the last three years to assist in more accurately underwrite and service loans.

 *Rocky Mountain CRC anticipates that this study will be a tool for other LIHTC partners in their development of tax-credit affordable housing.
 Rocky Mountain CRC disclaims any liability associated with reliance on any of the information contained herein.
 This information was compiled by the projects’ managers without verification of submitted data.

 To access the these studies, please click on the report listed below:

 If you would like more information regarding RMCRC Market Information, please contact Dan Moser, Chief Appraiser at 801.839.7247 or email@example.com